cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The authors would like to thank Adam Langley for his detailed writeup of Elligator 2 with Curve25519 {{L13}};
-Christopher Patton for educational discussions on the security of domain separation; and Sean Devlin, Justin Drake, Dan Harkins, Thomas Icart, and Mathy Vanhoef for helpful feedback.
+Christopher Patton and Benjamin Lipp for educational discussions; and Sean Devlin, Justin Drake, Dan Harkins, Thomas Icart, Michael Scott, and Mathy Vanhoef for helpful feedback.

 # Contributors